japhy-team/paypal/README.md

 paypal
 ======

-* This is a fork version of the forked version.
+* This is a forked version of the forked version.
 This package adds the following methods ontop of the ones below:

 ```
 SetExpressCheckoutInitiateBilling(cancelURL, returnURL, currencyCode, billingAgreementDescription)